VutukuriEswar/ImageDehazing/README.md

 **Dataset Setup:**
 - The project requires a dataset of paired hazy and clear images.
-- We recommend using the **RESIDE** dataset, a large-scale benchmark for dehazing.
-- You can download it from the [official website](https://sites.google.com/view/reside-dehaze-datasets).
 - The `DehazeDataset` class automatically pairs images from the `input` and `target` directories based on alphabetical order of their filenames.

 **Model Checkpoints:**